 Natural disasters, severe weather and climate

 The hurricane season is June to November, when landslides, mudslides and flooding occur.
-This may cause disruptions to transportation, utilities, emergency and medical care, as well as food, fuel, and water supplies.
-Monitor local media reports and follow the instructions of local emergency officials.
+This may cause disruptions to transportation, utilities, emergency and medical care, as well as food, fuel and water supplies.

 Cuba is located in an active earthquake zone.